otto-torino/satispaython/README.md

 key_management.write_key(rsa_key, 'path/to/file.pem')
 ```

-In order to load the key from a PEM encoded FILE you can use the utility function:
+In order to load the key from a PEM encoded file you may use the utility function:

 ```python
 rsa_key = key_management.load_key('path/to/file.pem')